Frequently Asked Questions

 - Please do not send cash through the post.

-- Once we have received and processed your donations we will update your profile page to show the cash donations made – which will bump you up the leaderboard.
+- We will update your profile page once we have received and processed your donations to show the cash donations made – which will bump you up the leaderboard.
 You will also receive an email letting you know that your cash donations have been added.

 There are strict rules on charity collections.
 You need a licence from most councils for street collections and permission from the property owner for any collections in a private place.
 We can send you a collection tin to use when on private property to collect in your workplace, gym or clubhouse for example or to collect cash donations from your group during your walk.
 Please email [email protected] with your request.